ibm-cloud-docs/monitoring/monitor/captures.md

     3. (Optional) Add a filter to restrict the amount of trace information that is collected.

 6. Click **Start capture**.
-The Sysdig agent is signaled to start a capture, and send back the resulting trace file.
+The monitoring agent is signaled to start a capture, and send back the resulting trace file.

 7. Click **Go to captures page** to display the list of captures in the *Captures* section of the web UI.